Jane Ortner Education Award

 Submissions will be reviewed and evaluated by a panel of teachers and education administrators.

-Our judges recommend that you keep these criteria in mind when preparing your curriculum:
+Our judges recommend that you keep all criteria in mind when preparing your curriculum:

 Please write to us at email@example.com.